Reporting Progress

 See Workbench Concurrency Support for a detailed look at the APIs available for showing progress for jobs.

-System jobs
+System Jobs

 What if your job is a low-level implementation detail that you don't want to show to users?
 You can flag your job as a system job.
 A system job is just like any other job, except the corresponding UI support will not set up a progress view or show any other UI affordances associated with running a job.
 If your job is not either directly initiated by a user, or a periodic task that can be configured by a user, then your job should be a system job.
 The protocol for setting a system job is simple: